jamf/Classic-API-Postman-Collection/README.md

   - Download the JSON included in this repo and select the .json file.

 ## Define Environment Variables
-This collection utilizes the following variables which should be defined within one of the scopes in Postman.
-Jamf recommends using environments instead of global or collection variables simply for the ease of use and potential for defining different Jamf Pro environments or users.
+This collection utilizes the following variables which should be defined within the environment variables.
+Using variables at the collection level is not currently supported by the script that performs that authorization token requests.
 Follow Postman's documentation to [Manage Environments](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments).

 ## 10.34.0 and earlier
 | Variable     | Description                                     | Example                   |